 When you’re looking for a destination it’s important the location can accommodate all your guests.
 While selling out a retreat is phenomenal, running out of space and leaving people disappointed is not.
 You should also keep in mind that retreat centers, much like hotels, will have other guests or even other retreats taking place while you’re there — you cannot expect to have an entire property to yourself.

 Google is your friend.
 While you might have the second week in August free, perhaps this is not the best time to travel to the Sonoran desert — even if it is a “dry heat”.
 Try Googling your destination to learn about typical weather during your planned visit.
 Try : “Tamarindo, Costa Rica + September Weather”

 Are your guests going to want to post to Instagram several times a day or can they go a week without wifi?
 Do you want to be able to walk to the beach or is a mountainous getaway more your style?
 Is getting a massage on the must-do list for all your travelers?
 Is lounging by the pool on the daily itinerary?
 Be sure you check out exactly what is available at your retreat center — if it doesn’t explicitly say something is there, do not assume it is available.

 It’s a lot to think about!
-Once you’ve had a chance to consider all your needs and those of your guests, check out what’s available on Trip Tribe and start planning your next retreat!
+Once you’ve had a chance to consider all your needs and those of your guests, check out what’s available on Trip Tribe and choose a retreat destination, and start planning your next retreat!

 Trip Tribe believes who you travel with matters.
 We create once-in-a-lifetime travel experiences where you can meet and travel with people like you.